auctores-varii/new.aavv.io/_posts/2018-09-16-OhneTitelSpecialAnniversary.markdown

 featimg: ohne2.jpg
 gallery-id: gallery
 tags: [music, soundcloud]
-category: [audio]
+category: [audio, text]
 ---
 ## **A semi-serious reflection of an event/incident**

 ---

-I was looking at recording and reproducing the sounds of the Salix; within his context.
+<p>I was looking at recording and reproducing the sounds of the Salix; within his context.
 A conversation listening to the tree and telling about its roots.

 I ended up imaging the soundscape/picture of a similar Sunday morning, with the tree and families.